jkhansell/mhdequilibrium/README.md

 # MHD Equilibrium

-This is a repository of the scripts made for the ITCR Plasma Laboratory.
-Takes into account analysis and variable calculations from computational simulations of the MEDUSA and SCR 1 devices.
+This is a repository of project scripts for the ITCR Plasma Laboratory.
+It considers some magnetic field calculation routines for the MEDUSA tokamak, particle trajectories using the SCR-1 magnetic field, and diagnostics for SCR-1 magnetic field errors.

-Project on-course.
+These projects are still on-course and updated periodically.

 Developer:

 - Johansell Villalobos Cubillo -- IF

+#